BaseSecrete/secure_attribute/README.md

 There are 2 ways to use it:

 - You can call the helper method `attr_secure` which will do everything for you.
-It surrounds attribute accessors with the encryption mechanism.
+It creates the relevant attribute accessors if missing or surrounds them with the encryption mechanism.

 ```ruby
 class User < ActiveRecord::Base